isc-projects/kea/doc/sphinx/man/kea-dhcp-ddns.8.rst

 ~~~~~~~~~~~

 The ``kea-dhcp-ddns`` service process requests an update of DNS mapping
-based on DHCP lease change events.
+based on DHCP lease-change events.
 It runs as a separate process that
 expects to receive Name Change Requests from Kea DHCP servers.

 Arguments